oliviajobradley/oliviajobradley.github.io/content/portfolio/dum-e.md

 In order to mount all of these pieces, I built a frame that was easily adjustable out of 80/20 T-slot aluminum.
 Our group was also pushing for the Original Prize, which meant we could only use the provided materials.
 These pieces were designed, manufactured, and iterated multiple times within the 24-hour competition.

-We won the MakeHarvard 2020 Original Prize, as our project was entirely created during the 24 hours of the competition using no external materials
+We won the MakeHarvard 2020 Original Prize, as our project was entirely created during the 24 hours of the competition using no external materials.

 ### > [Summary Video](https://www.youtube.com/watch?v=e7CE5B1t01g)
 ### > [Olin College News](https://www.olin.edu/news-events/2020/three-olin-teams-win-top-prizes-makeharvard-2020/)